Did you know?

 - Use assistive devices properly.
 If you use an assistive device use it correctly, do not hold on to furniture as you walk through your home.
 If you have frequent falls you may benefit from an assistive device such as a cane or walker, however these should be fitted properly by a physical therapy prior to use.

-If you are in need of pre or post surgical care, general re-conditioning, or help returning to sport/daily activities in the wake of an injury, schedule your appointment at one of our 13 Greater St. Louis area locations or via a Telehealth injury screening.
+If you are in need of pre or post surgical care, general re-conditioning, or help returning to sport/daily activities in the wake of an injury, schedule your appointment at one of our (almost) 19 Greater St. Louis area locations.